Catching up to Safari?

 Earlier this month, Apple Safari pulled ahead of other mainstream browsers in tracking protection.
 Tracking protection in the browser is no longer a question of should the browser do it, but which browser best protects its users.
 But Apple's early lead doesn't mean that another browser can't catch up.

 Tracking protection is still hard.
 You have to provide good protection from third-party tracking, which users generally don't want, without breaking legit third-party services such as content delivery networks, single sign-on systems, and shopping carts.
 Protection is a balance, similar to the problem of filtering spam while delivering legit mail.
 Just as spam filtering helps enable legit email marketing, tracking protection tends to enable legit advertising that supports journalism and cultural works.

 In the long run, just as we have seen with spam filters, it will be more important to make protection hard to predict than to run the perfect protection out of the box.
-A spam filter, or browser, that always does the same thing will be analyzed and worked around.
+Do not repeat the tactics which have gained you one victory, but let your methods be regulated by the infinite variety of circumstances. — Sun Tzu A spam filter, or browser, that always does the same thing will be analyzed and worked around.
 A mail service that changes policies to respond to current spam runs, or an unpredictable ecosystem of tracking protection add-ons that browser users can install in unpredictable combinations, is likely to be harder.